Facelift

 What Is a Facelift?

 A facelift, or rhytidectomy, is a cosmetic surgical procedure that improves visible signs of ageing in the face and neck.
-It involves lifting and tightening the underlying facial tissues, removing excess skin, and recontouring the face to achieve a smoother, more youthful appearance.
+It involves lifting and tightening the underlying facial tissues, removing excess skin, and recontouring the face to achieve a tighter, more youthful appearance.

-• Sagging in the mid-face or cheeks
+• Sagging skin in the mid-face or cheeks

 • Jowls along the jawline